rnkvogel/Dolby.io-Advanced-Publisher/README.md

 # Dolby.io-Advanced-Publisher
 Dolby.io OptiView Publisher with Share and Camera.
 Presentation or Gaming mode.
 Media Tracks updated live.
+Updated to show if recording is enabled on the start publishing button.

 # Prerequisites
 * Before using this Millicast Publisher, ensure you have the following in place: